voxpupuli/puppet-openvox_bootstrap/REFERENCE.md

 ### <a name="install_build_artifact"></a>`install_build_artifact`

-Downloads and installs a package directly from openvox build artifact server.
-This can be used to help with testing builds prior to release.
-(To install a released version, use the openvox_bootstrap::install task.)
+Downloads and installs a package directly from the openvox build artifact server.

 **Supports noop?** false